The clocks have gone back, the chill in the air is here, the goose is getting fat… Yes, it’s that time of year – Christmas is coming!

 No city in the world is easier to get to from Ireland than London.
 There are flights throughout the day, every day, from Dublin, Cork, Knock, Shannon, Belfast and Derry.
 One tip though – it’s a pretty big city with its airports spaced out across a vast area.
 Work out roughly where you’ll be staying and fly into the nearest airport to avoid extra travel when you arrive.

 And don't forget your travel insurance!
-Make sure you’re covered in case the worst happens with AA Travel Insurance.
+Make sure you’re covered in case the worst happens with AA Travel Insurance

 One of London’s greatest attractions is the number of different areas and scenes there are to enjoy.
 You can visit the city on varying budgets and customise your trip to suit your interests.

 .
 Located right in the city centre on the banks of the River Thames, the luxurious Edwardian rooms will have you feeling like you’re one of the Royals down the road.

 .
 If you fancy a complete indulgence, sample the hotel’s afternoon tea.
 Sure you’re in the home of cucumber sandwiches – it’d be rude not to!
 A stay here is pricey, with rooms starting at £500 per night.
-You can be assured though you’ll be getting bang for your buck as this iconic hotel is 5* AA-approved.
+You can be assured though you’ll be getting bang for your buck as this iconic hotel is 5* AA-approved